 Exhibits are designed to educate and inspire men, women and children about California’s rich history and its impact on the world.

 Ongoing Signature Exhibits:

 Constitution Wall – Sacramento’s largest public art piece

 Uprooted!
 Japanese Americans during WWII

-A core program of The California Museum is civic education.
+A core program of the California Museum is civic education.
 A special focus is placed on serving the young people who will become the voters, decision makers and leaders of California in the new millennium.
-Approximately 50,000 students from all over the state visit The California Museum annually for a unique educational experience.
+Approximately 50,000 students from all over the state visit the Museum annually for a unique educational experience.

 Adults: $9.00; College Students & Seniors w/ID: $8.00; Youth 6-13: $7.00; Kids 5 & under: free.
 Discounts available for group tours booked a minimum of 7 days in advance.
 For more information, please call (916) 654-1729.

 Free weekend parking is available for Museum visitors with proof of admissions purchase in a surface lot directly across the street from the Museum.
 Additional parking is available in metered on-street spaces and garages located at 10th Street between P and O Streets, 11th Street between O and P Streets, 14th and P Streets and 10th Street between L and K Streets.